Perioral dermatitis: Epidemiology

-Most commonly in females between the ages of 16 and 45 years, perioral dermatitis also occurs equally in all racial and ethnic backgrounds, and includes children as young as three months, and is increasingly reported in males.
+Most commonly in females between the ages of 16 and 45 years, perioral dermatitis also occurs equally in all racial and ethnic backgrounds.
+This includes children as young as three months, and is increasingly reported in males.
 In children, females are more likely to be affected.
 It has an incidence of up to 1% in developed countries.
 While perioral dermatitis is more prevalent amongst young females compared to male, the reason behind why is unclear.

 In adults, women are more likely to be affected than men.
 The most affected age group is those in their twenties or thirties.
 However, in children, the most affected populations are those before puberty, and boys are more affected than girls.

 Amongst the few adult men who find themselves diagnosed with perioral dermatitis, it has been shown in multiple studies that the reason behind it is due to their taking volatile alkyl nitrates, an inhaled product used to relax muscles.